Meoji/Discord-Bots/README.md

 # Entertainment

-- [x] Powerful Economy, With Lots Of Ways To Make Money.
+- [x] Powerful Economy, With Lots Of Ways To Make, Spend, And Gamble Money.

-- [x] More Than Just Economy; Fundamental Variables Such As "Health" To Give Variety.

 - [x] Decision Making Scenarios.

+- [x] Lots Of User-User Interaction.

+- [x] Not Just Another Economy Bot; Other Fun Variables For Quality Of Life, And Health.

 - [x] Hundreds Of Various Responses.

 - [x] Easy To Read Embeds, With Cool Flat Icons.

+- [x] Compare Your Stats With Others.

+- [x] Auto-Progress Saving Across Servers.

 *[More Information About This Bot Here:](https://google.com)*